codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/what-is-the-codefresh-yaml.md

 The `retry:` block has the following parameters:

-  * `maxAttempts` defines how many times this step will run again if there are execution errors (default is 1 and the Max. is 10),
+  * `maxAttempts` defines how many times this step will run again if there are execution errors (default is 1 and the Max. is 10).
-  * `delay` is the number of seconds to wait before each attempt (default is 5 seconds and the Max. is 60 seconds), and
+  * `delay` is the number of seconds to wait before each attempt (default is 5 seconds and the Max. is 60 seconds).
-  * `exponentialFactor` that defines how many times the delay should be multiplied by itself after each attempt (default is 1 and Max. is 5).
+  * `exponentialFactor` defines how many times the delay should be multiplied by itself after each attempt (default is 1 and Max. is 5).

 All parameters are optional.
 The exponentialFactor works like this:
 * exponentialFactor=1, delay=5 => each time wait 5 seconds before trying again, no matter the number of attempts.